 Family Star Montessori is committed to children and families of all backgrounds and abilities.
 We pride ourselves on our inclusivity and diversity, and are proud to be a program of choice for children with disabilities.

 Family Star Montessori also provides a home-based program that uses the evidence-based curriculum Parents as Teachers.
-Services support previously underserved families including undocumented, stay-at-home, pregnant mothers and families that experienced loss of employment or childcare.
-Parent Educators provide weekly home visits for families with infants and toddlers to provide child development and parenting information, coaching and support.
-All of our center- and home-based comprehensive services ensure that a child’s home life will support their ability to focus, learn, create and socialize in school.
+Services support underserved families including undocumented families, stay-at-home parents, pregnant mothers, and families that experienced loss of employment or childcare.
+Parent Educators provide weekly home visits for families with infants and toddlers to provide child development and parenting information, coaching, and support.
+All of our center- and home-based comprehensive services ensure that a child’s home life will support their ability to focus, learn, create, and socialize in school.

 We are one of very few Early Head Start grantees in the country with trained, certified Montessori teachers in infant and toddler Montessori classrooms.
 We are fortunate to have a long standing relationship with The Montessori Institute and Association Montessori Internationale (AMI) training center in Denver.
 Our infant and toddler teachers receive their teacher training and certification through this training program, and we receive annual consultations from AMI trainers in our classrooms, in addition to serving as an observation site for student teachers-in-training.

 We have no geographic boundaries in our recruiting program.
 Our teachers come from the throughout the U. S. and many other countries.
 We are seeking the best teachers, regardless of where they reside.